Hahmedsid/BI-AI-Analytics/README.md

-# Hospital Readmissions — BI + AI Analytics Portfolio Project
+# BI + AI Analytics Portfolio Project

 > **Tableau meets Claude AI** — A end-to-end analytics project that combines interactive BI dashboards with AI-powered root cause analysis.
 The dashboard shows the **WHAT**.
 Claude explains the **WHY**.